Ñusta: Marriage

-As noblewomen, ñustas faced a unique form of gendered scrutiny: they were traded with neighbouring communities to forge alliances or perpetuate Inca imperial rule.
-For instance, after defeating a polity, the Sapa Inca would often take a wife from the leading family and marry one of his ñusta daughters to his subjects.
-The choice of suitor in the marriages of ñustas was outside of the woman's control, and instead, was a matter of state policy.
-The most desirable state for a ñusta was being married, for it kept them from dishonourable pursuits and enabled the family empire to expand.
+As noblewomen, ñustas were traded with neighbouring communities to forge alliances or perpetuate Incan imperial rule.
+For instance, after defeating a polity, the Sapa Inca would often take a wife from that polity's leading family and marry one of his ñusta daughters to one of his new subjects.
+The choice of suitor was outside the ñusta's control, and instead was a matter of state policy.
+Marriage was the most desirable state for a ñusta, for it kept her from dishonourable pursuits and enabled the family to expand.

-When Spaniards arrived in the Indigenous Americas, they themselves adopted the practice of trading women, after observation of the longstanding Inca tradition.
-This is in fact how Spaniards made their claim for power in the Inca imperial system.
-Indigenous rulers presented European conquistadors with women, specifically ñustas, from the earliest encounters.
-Through this practice, ñustas were often the first to become intimately acquainted with Spaniards as they became the mediators between the colonizers and colonized, and integrated Europeans into established Inca kinship networks.
+When Spaniards arrived in the Indigenous Americas, they themselves adopted the practice of trading women after observing the longstanding Incan tradition.
+This is in fact critical to how they attained power in the Incan imperial system.
+Indigenous rulers presented European conquistadors with women, specifically ñustas, from the earliest contacts between the two cultures.
+Through this practice, ñustas were often the first to become intimately acquainted with Spaniards, becoming mediators between the colonizers and colonized, and integrated Europeans into established Incan kinship networks.

-While the Spaniard-ñusta cohabitation initially began as a means of securing a spot among the Inca elites, legal marriage between the Spanish and ñustas later produced a mixed local elite system that forged the core political and economic networks of Spanish Peru. Ñustas involved in these marriages were often conscious of the political weight their title held, and became active agents in the main historical events of this period.
-In other words, Inca women would inherit a nobility status through marital privileges, and this automatically granted them access to some of the wealthiest lands and resources.
-This could be seen in Ñusta Ines Huaylas Yupanqui who took advantage of her proximity to her conquistador husband to hinder Inca Manco's claim to rule.
-Likewise, Ñusta Cuxirimay Ocllo used her elite title and relations with the Spaniards to demand the possession of numerous lands and labourers in the valley of Yucay, near Cuzco.
+While Spaniard–ñusta cohabitation initially began as a means of securing a spot among the Incan elites, legal marriage between Spanish men and ñustas later produced a mixed local elite system that forged the core political and economic networks of Spanish Peru. Ñustas involved in these marriages were often conscious of the political weight their title held and became active agents in the main historical events of this period.
+The noble status these women inherited through marriage automatically granted them access to some of the richest lands and resources. a prime example is Ñusta Ines Huaylas Yupanqui, who took advantage of her proximity to her conquistador husband to thwart Inca Manco's claim to rule.
+Likewise, Ñusta Cuxirimay Ocllo used her elite title and relations with the Spaniards to demand possession of numerous lands and laborers in the Yucay Valley near Cuzco.